Here is a list of the most frequent questions that we're asked.

 3+ week camp - Your included season pass can be use all season before, during and after your camp

 You can join the camps from 15 years old and up.
-Most campers are in their late teens to mid thirties.
+Most skiers who join us are in their late teens to late thirties.
+We're happy to have skiers with us from 15 to 99 years young..!
 The mix of ages in camp actually is quite a positive aspect of camp.
-Everyone gets along really well, campers help each other out and we keep the social part of camp an all ages atmosphere as much as we can.
+Everyone gets along really well, campers help each other out and we keep the social part of camp an all ages atmosphere.

 You'll be skiing with others and a coach in small groups (or a similar level) averaging 4:1.
 This ensures lots of personal coaching.
 You will ski in a group of a similar level.